carpentries/instructor-training/_episodes/18-management.md

 >>  and how to do so (see notes above).
 >>
 >>- If it will not cause cognitive overload for you (the instructors),
 >>  work out a couple of hand signals to communicate.
-"You're
+"You are
->>  going too fast", "speak up", "that learner needs help", and, "It's
+>>  going too fast", "speak up", "that learner needs help", and, "It is
 >>  time for a bathroom break" are all useful.
 >>
 >>- The person who is not teaching should not interrupt, offer
 >>  corrections, elaborations, or amusing personal anecdotes, or do
 >>  anything else to distract from what the person teaching at the time
 >>  is doing or saying.
-The one exception is that it's sometimes
+The one exception is that it is sometimes
 >>  helpful to ask leading questions, particularly if the learners seem
 >>  unsure of themselves.
 >>